Why Are Rotor Bars Skewed in An Induction Motor?

 The increased resistance improves the power factor of the rotor circuit and the motor’s starting torque-delivering capacity.
 The higher the rotor resistance(R2), the higher the starting torque.

-Torque Slip Characteristic of an induction motor
+Torque Slip Characteristic of an induction motor with change in rotor resistance

-Prevents Cogging:
+Prevents Cogging

-Prevents Crawling:
+Prevents Crawling

 The Phenomenon of running the induction motor at a very low speed is known as crawling.
 The harmonics are responsible for the crawling phenomenon.
 The motor may crawl at the Ns/7 or Ns/13 the speed.
-The skewing of the rotor reduces the tooth harmonics and thus prevents the crawling effect.

-Reduces Magnetic Hum:
+Reduces Magnetic Hum

-Skewing Angle in Induction Motor:
+Skewing Angle in Induction Motor

 The rotor skew angle formula is given below.